13 Ways You’re Shortening the Life of Your Car

 Banging Through Potholes

 “Your car’s suspension is great at soaking up imperfections in the road, but it has a breaking point.
 Sometimes it’s impossible to avoid potholes, but driving through them at any speed faster than a crawl can bend wheel rims and brake struts.” — Matt Smith, senior editor at Car Gurus.
-Learn secrets car dealers don’t want you to know about leasing.

 Using Cheap Gas